Most of the time we see negative lightning, which originated both on the ground and in the lower, and more negatively charged, portion of the cloud.

 The stepped leaders are mostly invisible, except to incredibly high speed cameras — they branch towards the ground unbelievably quickly — about 164 feet (50 meters) per microsecond!

-The step leaders propagate toward the earth in stages, which do not have to result in a straight line to the earth.
-The air may not ionize equally in all directions.
-Dust or impurities (any object) in the air may cause the air to break down more easily in one direction, giving a better chance that the step leader will reach the earth faster in that direction.
+They form branches because the air may not ionize equally in all directions.
+Dust or impurities in the air may cause the particles to stream more easily in one direction, giving a better chance that the stepped leader will reach the earth faster in that direction.
 Also, the shape of the electric field can greatly affect the ionization path.
-This shape depends on the location of the charged particles, which in this case are located at the bottom of the cloud and the earth's surface.
-If the cloud is parallel to the earth's surface, and the area is small enough that the curvature of the earth is negligible, the two charge locations will behave as two charged parallel plates.
-The lines of force (electric flux) generated by the charge separation will be perpendicular to the cloud and earth.
+This shape depends on the location of the charged particles, which in this case are located at the bottom of the cloud and Earth's surface.
+If the cloud is parallel to Earth's surface, and the area is small enough that the curvature of Earth is negligible, the two charge locations will behave as two charged parallel plates.
+The lines of force (electric flux) generated by the charge separation will be perpendicular to the cloud and the earth.